Hee Oh

 Hee Oh (오희, born 27 October 1969) is a Korean American mathematician and the Abraham Robinson Professor of Mathematics at Yale University.
-She made contributions to dynamical systems, discrete subgroups of Lie groups, and their connections to geometry and number theory.
+She has made contributions to dynamical systems, discrete subgroups of Lie groups, and their connections to geometry and number theory.

 Career

-She graduated with a bachelor's degree from Seoul National University in 1992 and obtained her Ph.D from Yale University in 1997 under the guidance of Gregory Margulis.
+She graduated with a bachelor's degree from Seoul National University in 1992 and obtained her Ph.D. from Yale University in 1997 under the guidance of Gregory Margulis.
 She held several faculty positions, including ones at Princeton University, California Institute of Technology and Brown University, before joining the Department of Mathematics at Yale University in 2013 as the first female tenured professor in Mathematics there.
 She served as Vice President of the American Mathematical Society, February 1, 2021 – January 31, 2024.

 Work

-She worked extensively on counting and equidistribution for Apollonian circle packings, Sierpinski carpets and Schottky dances.
+She has worked extensively on counting and equidistribution for Apollonian circle packings, Sierpinski carpets and Schottky dances.
 Her recent work continues to be centered around the exploration and use of lie groups.
 More specifically, working with representations by using discrete sub groups, like Anosov Groups.
 Her research explores how these sub groups are useful in measuring characteristics of dynamical systems like maximal entropy.